Source Code Management Platform

 ```

-Capabilities may be composed when granularity is not required.
+Capabilities can be composed when granularity is not required:

 ```python